This article originally appeared on VICE Netherlands

 VICE: Why did you decide to get a tattoo on your forehead?

-What did your mom say when she saw it?
+What did your mum say when she saw it?

 I had no contact with my parents at that time, so I never saw their reaction.
 My friends really had to get used to it.
-And you constantly have to explain what's on your face—what it means and why you have it.
-You're always the center of attention.
+And you constantly have to explain what's on your face — what it means and why you have it.
+You're always the centre of attention.
 I got used to that over the years.
-The attention doesn't bother me anymore.
+The attention doesn't bother me any more.
 It's just a bit annoying when people keep asking questions about it.